TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 ## BOM

 A complete list of all components needed for the design must be given with the cost of each component and the total cost of the subsystem.
-The BOM should be a markdown table.
+The BOM should be a markdown table.a